Materialism in Children

 - Make this something you continue to talk openly about as a family throughout their pre-teen and teenage years

-Other experts suggest you can reduce your child’s materialism and build their self-esteem by focusing on their emotional needs rather than material things, being careful not to reward them with material things, not showing your love through bought gifts, and not punishing them by taking away material things, such as a video game or phone.
+Other experts suggest you can reduce your child’s exposure to materialism and build their self-esteem by focusing on their emotional needs rather than their materialistic attitudes toward things, being careful not to reward them with materialistic kinds of things, not showing your child love through bought gifts, and not punishing them by taking away their materialistic attitudes of things, such as a video game or phone.